Legal Terms & Conditions

 8.4.
 Without limiting clause 8.3, if the Customer disputes an amount set-out in CCO’s Tax Invoice, it must notify CCO within 14 days of the date of receipt of the Tax Invoice and provide written reasons for the dispute.
 Resolution of the dispute is then subject to the Dispute Resolution section of this Agreement.

 8.5.
-The Customer will nominate 1 person whom CCO will liaise with in relation to all invoices and payment matters.
+The Customer will nominate a contact whom CCO will liaise with in relation to all invoices and payment matters.